nats-io/nats.ws/README.md

 ### No Responders

 Requests can fail for many reasons.
 A common reason for a failure is the lack of interest in the subject.
-Typically these surface as a timeout error.
+Typically, these surface as a timeout error.
 If the server is enabled to use headers, it will also enable a `no responders` feature.
 If you send a request for which there's no interest, the request will be immediately rejected: